jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 ## Realize that Ruby is actually a programming language
 Most developers that start with **Ruby** is because **RoR** makes their life too easy (Like my case *XD* ), and most of them believe that the framework is actually the programming language.
-Normally, people realize that rails is just a way to do web applications, but now a days with microservices boom is common to find minimalistic web-frameworks like:
+Normally, people realize that rails is just a way to do web applications, but nowadays with microservices boom is common to find minimalistic web-frameworks like:
 + [satz](https://github.com/syro/satz), also refer to  *[syro](http://soveran.github.io/syro/)*
 + [synatra](http://www.sinatrarb.com/)
 + [nancy](http://guilleiguaran.github.io/nancy/)